The Process of an Electrical Service Upgrade

 Upgrading a Home Electrical Service Panel

-Thanks for your electrical wiring question Oleg.
+Thanks for your electrical wiring question.

 The Basic Procedure for the Electrical Service Upgrade

-Application: Upgrading an Electrical Panel
+Application: Upgrading a Residential Electric Service Panel

 Skill Level: Advanced – Best performed by a Licensed Electrical Contractor, Not Recommended for Homeowners.